-Pinch 2 inch off from the mixture and make oval shape patties.
+- Pinch 2 inches (5 cm) off from the mixture and make oval shape patties.
 Toss each ball from one hand to the other hand repeatedly about 5 times in order to release the air from the ball.
 The meat patties will crack during cooking from trapped air inside the patty.
 Then, form it into an oval-shaped patty.
 Repeat forming the rest of the patties.
 We will have to cook the burger right away as tofu will start to release moisture.

-- While cooking the burgers, in a small bowl and mix well.
-Combine ingredients for the slurry mixture in another small bowl and mix well until there is no lump.
-In a smaller frying pan or saucepan, add the sauce mixture and bring it to a boil.
-Then add the slurry mixture in the sauce and mix all together.
-When the sauce gets thicken, turn off the heat and set aside.
+- While cooking the burgers, in a small frying pan or saucepan, add the sauce mixture and bring it to a boil.
+Then add the slurry mixture to the sauce and mix it all together.
+When the sauce gets thicken, turn off the heat and set it aside.